How to use Waterfall project management to improve your efficiency

 6. Work with department leads to correct any errors, if applicable.

-7. Submit completed forms to supervisor for review. – Due 5/18
+7. Submit completed forms to the supervisor for review. – Due 5/18

-You may wish to track more specific details under each main bullet.
+You can track more specific details under each main bullet.
 That’s fine, as long as each task can only be done after the preceding task is complete.
 For example, bullet 2 may look like this:

 • Update last year’s forms.